Graduate Research Programme

 The Division faculty (as a committee of the whole) can decide whether the student’s candidacy should continue or cease on the basis of the annual progress reports, as well as the assessments and recommendation of the student’s advisor(s).

 Academic advisory committee: One faculty member each from the three areas of ASE’ research.

 Qualifying examination committee: Five members consisting of two research project advisers, and three faculty from the academic advisory committee.
 If the academic advisor serves as a research project adviser, other faculty from the academic advisory committee are required.
 A member of the academic advisory committee serves as examination chair.

-Thesis committee: A minimum of 4 faculty members, with at least three faculty from DES.
+Thesis committee: A minimum of 4 faculty members, with at least three faculty from ASE.
 The thesis adviser serves as committee chair for general advising, evaluation of the thesis, and thesis exam.
 An committee member from outside NTU is required.